towech-financeApp/TransactionService/README.md

 ### Heroku
 The repository also has the capabilty to be deployed with heroku.
-Don't forget to add the recursive git submodules to the builpacks.
+Don't forget to add the recursive git submodules to the buildpacks.

 ## Environment
 The repository has an [example environment](/env.sample) which contains all the necessary env variables for this service to work.

 ## Future_Improvements
-- [ ] Add categories for transactions
 - [ ] Add loan/debt mechanics
 - [ ] Add parent/daughter wallets